Volunteers Work To Beautify Baltimore, Improve Its Greenspaces

 The company is investing $100,000 in the program to contract local haulers and landscapers to join community partners to identify properties across Baltimore that can be improved to expand accessibility to neighborhood greenspaces.

 “I used to live on the same block that Thurgood Marshall lived on the 16-hundred block,” Smith said.
-“It means a lot to be able to do this work in your community.”READ MORE: MS-13 Gang Members Convicted Of Trafficking 13-Year-Old Girl In Maryland
+“It means a lot to be able to do this work in your community.”READ MORE: 3 Men Shot During Two Separate Shootings In Fells Point On Sunday

-Owner of Division Street Landscaping, Alex Smith, says these revamping efforts goes far beyond just the surface level.
+Owner of Division Street Landscaping, Alex Smith, says these revamping efforts go far beyond just the surface level.

 “When you have a beautiful neighborhood, you take more pride in your neighborhood, which brings down crime and all that kind of stuff,” said Smith.